SynthexBTC/Bitcoin-LoRa-Mesh/Wand-Solar-nRF52840-E22P868M30S/watchdog/README.md

 - If the battery stays **below 3.4 V for 10 minutes**, it shuts everything down: the nRF52840 is held in reset and the radio is disabled.
-- If the battery stays **above 3.7 V for 2 minutes**, it starts everything again: the nRF52840 is released first, and the radio is enabled 3 seconds later.
+- If the battery stays **above 3.8 V**, it starts everything again: the nRF52840 is released first, and the radio is enabled 3 seconds later.
 - Between 3.4 V and 3.7 V, nothing changes — this gap prevents the system from switching on and off repeatedly around a single threshold.